ThbltLmr/yt-term/ARTICLE.md

 }
 ```

 I initially thought this would be enough, but I ended up running into a bug where the frame rate would drop significantly below 25 fps.
-It turned out that the operation of getting a frame and displaying it something took over 40 ms, so the video would lag behind.
+It turned out that the operation of getting a frame and displaying it sometimes took over 40 ms, so the video would lag behind.
 To fix this, I added a frame skipping check: if we read a frame and the last frame was displayed over 42 ms ago, we skip the current frame and move on to the next one.

 <details>
 <summary>My implementation, including the frame skipping, looks like this</summary>